hotdoy/grav-skeleton-hotdoy/README.md

-> **WARNING!**:v1.4.0 of the Hotdoy Theme include some breaking changes.
-Therefore this skeleton will be broken for the days.
-I you want to use this theme, I suggest installing the theme directly via GPM and skip the skeleton.
+> **WARNING!**: v1.4.0 of the Hotdoy Theme include some breaking changes.
+This skeleton will be broken for some days.
+If you want to use this theme, I suggest installing the theme directly via GPM and skiping the skeleton.
 I will update this repo as soon as possible.

 # Hotdoy skeleton for Grav CMS